Reading Expungement Services: Clear Your Criminal Record

 Recently, Pennsylvania has broadened the law regarding what types of criminal convictions can be expunged.
 This expansion of the rules allows many people a chance for a clean slate.
 The biggest change is that if you were convicted of a summary offense and were not arrested or prosecuted for any offense for five years, the summary offense can be expunged.

-Contact Our Berks County Record Sealing Attorneys Today
+Get Your Record Sealed: Contact Our Berks County Attorneys

 A criminal record is for life, and it can affect you in a number of ways.
 Your job prospects, your credit score and even your travel plans can all be negatively impacted by that conviction.
 Luckily, our Reading criminal defense attorneys know how to get your record expunged, or cleared, so that you do not end up paying for one mistake for your entire life.